MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

 - **Base Stats**:
   - Damage: 15
 - **Resource Scaling**:
-  - Resource: cogs
+  - Resource: venture
   - Scaling Type: attackScaling
   - Scaling Value: 2
 - **Buffs/Modifiers**: None
 - **Effect**: Deal 15 damage.
-If you have more than 5 Cogs, deal 5 additional damage to all enemies.
+If you have more than 5 Venture, deal 5 additional damage to all enemies.

 ## Cargo Cards